IkigaiLabsETH/kaipulse/README.md

 ![MSTY Banner](https://github.com/thirdweb-example/next-starter/assets/57885104/20c8ce3b-4e55-4f10-ae03-2fe4743a5ee8)

-An educational portfolio planning tool that helps users explore Bitcoin investment concepts and portfolio allocation strategies.
+An educational portfolio planning tool that helps users explore Bitcoin investment concepts and portfolio allocation strategies, featuring a curated NFT gallery experience.
 This tool is for educational purposes only and not financial advice.

 ## ⚠️ Important Disclaimer